wish/ctl/README.md

 # prerequisites
 [Setting up k8s envs](https://github.com/ContextLogic/k8s/wiki/Setting-up-your-environment-for-k8s), (kubectl + kubeconfig)

-# install
-presumably bin/ folder is up to date.
-Can just move the execuables to the $PATH

 ## build from source
 make build/ctl.<darwin|linux>
 and move bin/<darwin|linux>/ctl to the $PATH